nl-rse/nl-rse.github.io/_pages/community.md

 The initiative was taken by the [Netherlands eScience Center](http://www.esciencecenter.nl) and [ePLAN](https://escience-platform.nl/) to bring together the RSE community in the Netherlands.

+The community is growing quickly!
+RSEs working in institutes across the country have already joined NL-RSE:

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1aUxqqQcyzor_syAkXlB7Yyw8F2eKx6U3" width="100%" height="480"></iframe>

-The community is growing quickly!
-RSEs from the following institutes have already joined NL-RSE:

-- AMOLF
-- Amsterdam University of Applied Sciences
-- ASML
-- Astron
-- BaseClear
-- Data Archiving and Networked Services (DANS)
-- Delft University of Technology
-- Dell
-- Dutch National Institute for Public Health and the Environment (RIVM)
-- Dutch Techcentre for Life Sciences (DTL)
-- Erasmus MC
-- Erasmus University Rotterdam
-- Huygens ING
-- Leiden Observatory
-- Leiden University Library
-- Leiden University Medical Center
-- Maastricht University
-- Marin
-- Meertens Institute
-- National Library of the Netherlands (KB)
-- Netherlands eScience Center
-- Netherlands Institute of Ecology
-- Radboud University Medical Center
-- Radboud University Nijmegen
-- Royal Netherlands Meteorological Institute
-- Science [&] Technology Corporation
-- Software for Chemistry & Materials B.V.
-(SCM)
-- SRON Netherlands Institute for Space Research
-- SURFsara
-- UMC Utrecht
-- University of Amsterdam
-- University of Groningen
-- University of Twente
-- Utrecht University
-- VU University Amsterdam
-- Wageningen University & Research

-Your institute in the list?
+Would you like to add your institute to the map?
 Join NL-RSE and email info@nl-rse.org.

 ### NL-RSE Core Team